 The armed forces covenant itself is not a legal document but its key principles have been enshrined in law in the Armed Forces Act 2011.
 The legislation obliges the Defence Secretary to report annually on progress made by the government in honouring the covenant.

 We are running a series of short surveys to understand the ways in which the Armed Forces community face disadvantage in the provision of public and commercial services.
-Our first survey focuses on insurance.
-If you would like to share your experiences, visit the armed forces covenant insurance survey.
+Our first survey focused on insurance.
+The first survey is now closed.